NoahApthorpe/ConvnetCellDetection/README.md

 3. Change the `filter_size` parameter in the `main_config.cfg` file for your experiment to the size of the convolutional filters for the new network

 4. Set the `is_squashing` parameter in the `main_config.cfg` file for your experiment to 1 if the new network takes 3D input or to 0 if the new network takes 2D input

+5. Set the `time_equalize` parameter in the `main_config.cfg` file for your experiment to at most the minimum number of time frames in a video in your dataset (1 if your input is 2D).

 ##  Parameter Descriptions